Home/Co-Occurring Conditions/Opioid Addiction

 • Taking more than the prescribed dosage or running out early

-• Strong cravings or compulsive use of opioids
+• Strong cravings or compulsive use

 • Isolating from loved ones or losing interest in daily life

-• Doctor shopping or using illicit substances like heroin or fentanyl
+• Doctor-shopping or using illicit substances like heroin or fentanyl

 • Mood instability, depression, or sleep disturbances

-Opioid Addiction Causes & Risk Factors
+Causes & Risk Factors

 • Past trauma or untreated PTSD

-• Genetic predisposition or family history of addiction
+• Family history of addiction

 Consequences of Untreated Opioid Addiction